 People have told me that the Liberals will make a mess of the finances and this will guarantee the re-election of the Conservatives in 2019.
 However, I want what is best for Canada right now.
 I do not want a mess.
 We have seen what has happened in other provinces at times when governments irresponsibly spend.
 It takes many years to correct those situations.
 This is not what we want.

 The Liberals have a different agenda.
 As we heard yesterday in debates, Conservatives want union members to have the right to privacy.
 The Liberals want something different than that.
 We disagree with that, but one thing the Conservative Party will be consistently in favour of is controlling government spending and keeping taxes low.
 We would have continued with a balanced budget.
 This is apparently out the window now with the Liberal government.
 It is a mistake and I think some day Canadians will not only give us the opportunity, but will very quickly realize that this is a huge mistake on the part of the Liberal government.

 Mr. Speaker, it is a great honour for me to participate in this important discussion.

 I want to say hello to my almost three-year-old daughter, Gianna, who I believe is watching this back home.
-She is probably the only three year old in the country who watches CPAC on regular basis.
-Although when I told her yesterday that I would be giving a speech today, I think she thought we were going to the beach.
-Therefore, despite my excitement about being to speak today, she may be a bit disappointed.
+She is probably the only three-year-old in the country who watches CPAC on a regular basis, although when I told her yesterday that I would be giving a speech today, I think she thought we were going to the beach.
+Therefore, despite my excitement about being able to speak today, she may be a bit disappointed.

 In watching this debate today, I wonder if my three-year-old daughter may be a bit disappointed for a different reason.
 As parents, we all want to pass the best that we can on to our children in the context of our own individual families, but also in the context of social relations.
 We receive the goods of society from our parents and we pass them on to our children, hopefully improved or at least not diminished.